taichi-dev/Taichi-UnityExample/README.md

 - Scripting backend is switched to IL2CPP;
 - Library arch is set to `ARM64`, support for `ARMv7` is canceled;
 - Default orientation is fixed portrait.
+## Problem and solution
+We sorted out the problems you may encounter while running the demo, and will continue to add.
+You can find them at [Build.md](Build.md).